PavanRangani/docs/docs/prd/gifting/gifting.md

 **When Trust is Crummey trust**

 - Gift given to trust will be allocated to the `Withdrawal Rights`  of the trust based on their % share.
-- Maximum of 15K can be allocated to any particular Individual of `Withdrawal Rights`.
-Excess amount will go to the Trust.
+- Individual can receive maximum 15K from same trust.
+Maximum of 15K can be allocated to any particular Individual of `Withdrawal Rights` via same trust.
+Excess amount will go to the Trust directly.
 System auto creates gift tax return
-- Individual can receive more than 15000 through different trusts.
+- Individual can receive more than 15K through different trusts.

 #### Scenarios for Individual to Trust